Lab 2: Disassembling and Defusing a Binary Bomb

 As a reminder, the x86-64 ISA passes the first six arguments to a function in registers.
 Registers are used in the following order:

 r9.
 The return value for functions is passed in

 Tools (Read This!!)

 There are many ways of defusing your bomb.
-You can print out the assembly and examine it in great detail without ever running the program, and figure out exactly what it does.
+You can examine it in great detail without ever running the program, and figure out exactly what it does.
 This is a useful technique, but it not always easy to do.
 You can also run it under a debugger, watch what it does step by step, and use this information to defuse it.
-Both are useful skills to develop.
+This is probably the fastest way of defusing it.

 We do make one request, please do not use brute force!
 You could write a program that will try every possible key to find the right one, but the number of possibilities is so large that you won't be able to try them all in time.